isle-project/graphmaker/lib/docs/readme-template.md

 ### REPL Capabilities

-The Graphmaker repl provides an environment for interactively building your graph and saving pictures in various formats.
-The repl has a built-in help system, a complete command history, command and file completion (with TAB), and a variety of commands to improve the experience.
+The Graphmaker REPL provides an environment for interactively building your graph and saving pictures in various formats.
+The REPL has a built-in help system, a complete command history, command and file completion (with TAB), and a variety of commands to improve the experience.

 #### Help

-There are several ways to get help from within the repl: the `:help`, `:examples`, `:intro`, and `:tips` commands.
+There are several ways to get help from within the REPL: the `:help`, `:examples`, `:intro`, and `:tips` commands.
 The `:intro` and `:tips` commands provide some tutorial documentation.
 The `:examples` command let's you interactively view the tasks and output from a gallery of examples.